Celtic rainforest: Lichens

 Rare lichen communities are found using the mosses as a substrate, and add a wealth of colour to the understory.
 Lichens of genera Pannaria, Parmeliella, and Degelia add a lead-grey color; lichens of the genus Sticta are very dark; the fruit of jelly lichens (Biatora sphaeroides) are pink; those of Dimerella lutea are bright yellow; and those of dog lichen in the genus Peltigera make chestnut coloured fruits in the shape of shields.
 The weight of the lichens using mosses as a substrate gradually causes the moss carpeting to peel off the trees, where heaps of rare lichens can be found on the ground.
 Lungworts are lichens in the genus Lobaria, four species of which can grow up to 30 centimetres or more across.

 The more alkaline bark of ash and hazel favour the growth of specklebelly lichens (Pseudocyphellaria spp.).
 In the grazed birch woodland on higher ground, the bark has a high acidity due to leaching by the high rainfall.
 This area is dominated by silvery-grey leafy species of lichens that grow directly on the tree bark, not on mosses.

 Pyrenula hibernica is restricted to temperate rainforest environments such as the Celtic rainforests and often grows on hazel trees.

+Fungi

+Hazel Gloves fungus is endemic in temperate rainforests of Scotland, Wales, Devon and Cornwall.